PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 mutation utilities maintain quantization, metadata, and lineage while the lowerer exposes only a compatibility wrapper.

+Flatten/global-normalization followed by Pad is likewise owned by `passes/pad_layout.py`.
+Its complete reshape, reduction, reciprocal, affine, Pad, and inverse-transpose topology is validated before rewriting; scalar and layout-sensitive constants are handled by its nested guarded helpers.

 ## Dependency boundaries

 Default TFLite conversion and ONNX/TFLite accuracy checking must import neither